-Circumstances Under Which Tests

-For Drivers Are to Be Given
+Circumstances Under Which Tests for Drivers Are to Be Given

 All information obtained in the course of testing of drivers shall be protected as confidential medical information.
-Except as required by law or expressly authorized or required in 49 CFR 382.405, no information that is to be maintained pursuant to 49 CFR382.401 shall be released.
+Except as required by law or expressly authorized or required in 49 CFR 382.405 as amended (2017), no information that is to be maintained pursuant to 49 CFR 382.401 shall be released.